The 7 Best GTX 1660 Graphics Cards for Your 1080p Gaming PC

 MSI GeForce GTX 1660 Gaming X 6G

-Performance wise, the card will perform slightly better than other GTX 1660 alternatives out-of-the-box due to its higher clocks.
+Performance-wise, this card has some of the highest out-of-the-box clocks and therefore performs above average.
 On the downside, it’s also a bit more expensive.
 Read more about the Gaming X, including professional reviews, here.